A practical guide to Zendesk manage and organize macros by category

 • Zendesk administrator access: You'll need the right permissions to get in and actually edit the shared macros for your team.

 • A good sense of your support topics: Take a minute to think about the main reasons customers get in touch.
-We're talking high-level buckets like billing, shipping, or technical problems.
+We're talking high-level buckets like billing, shipping, or technical solutions.

-• An hour of your time: Honestly, cleaning up macros requires a bit of focus.
-Blocking out some uninterrupted time will make this whole process go a lot more smoothly.
+• An hour of your time: Cleaning up macros is a great investment.
+Blocking out some uninterrupted time will make this process very rewarding.

-How to manually organize Zendesk macros by category (the double-colon method)
+How to manually Zendesk manage and organize macros by category (the double-colon method)

-Ready to get your hands dirty?
-This method uses a simple naming trick to create a clean, folder-like structure that your agents can easily navigate.
-It's pretty much the best way to create order within Zendesk itself.
+Ready to get started?
+This method uses a professional naming convention to create a clean, folder-like structure that your agents can easily navigate.
+It's one of the most effective ways to create order within the Zendesk interface.

 Step 1: Do a macro clean-up

-First things first, you can't organize a mess.
-Before renaming anything, it's time to do a little housekeeping.
-Go through your macro list and be honest about what you actually need.
-Deactivate or delete anything that's outdated, a duplicate of another macro, or just hasn't been used in ages.
-A smaller, more relevant library is way easier to manage and will make the next steps much quicker.
+First things first, it's time to do a little housekeeping.
+Before renaming anything, go through your macro list and check for what's most relevant today.
+Deactivate or delete anything that's outdated or a duplicate.
+A curated library is easier to manage and will make the next steps much quicker.

 Step 2: Figure out your category structure

 Now, put yourself in your agents' shoes.
 How do they look for information?
-The goal is to create a logical hierarchy that just makes sense to them.
+The goal is to create a logical hierarchy that makes their workflow as smooth as possible.

 Start with three to five broad "parent" categories based on your most common types of questions.
 Think "Orders", "Billing", "Technical Support", or "Account Management".

 Once you have those, think about the more specific topics within each one.
 For example, under "Orders", you might have subcategories like "Returns" and "Shipping Status".
-This creates a simple, two-level structure that will cover most of your needs.
+This creates a professional, two-level structure that covers most team needs.

 Step 3: Rename your macros with the '::' trick